Fazzolet Faz"zo·let` noun [ Italian

 Tennyson.

-Feather-brained Feath"er-brained` adjective Giddy; frivolous; feather-headed. [ Colloq.]
+Feather-brained adjective Giddy; frivolous; feather-headed. [ Colloq.]

-Feather-edge Feath"er-edge` noun 1.
-(Zoology) The thin, new growth around the edge of a shell, of an oyster.
+1. (Zoology) The thin, new growth around the edge of a shell, of an oyster.
 2. Any thin, as on a board or a razor.

-Feather-edged Feath"er-edged` adjective Having a feather-edge; also, having one edge thinner than the other, as a board; -- in the United States, said only of stuff one edge of which is made as thin as practicable.
+Feather-edged adjective Having a feather-edge; also, having one edge thinner than the other, as a board; -- in the United States, said only of stuff one edge of which is made as thin as practicable.

-Feather-few Feath"er-few noun (Botany) Feverfew.
+Feather-few noun (Botany) Feverfew.

+Feather-foil noun [ Feather + foil a leaf.]
 (Botany) An aquatic plant ( Hottonia palustris ), having finely divided leaves.

-Feathered Feath"ered adjective 1.
+Feathered adjective 1.
 Clothed, covered, or fitted with (or as with) feathers or wings; as, a feathered animal; a feathered arrow.
 Rise from the ground like feathered Mercury.

 Shak.
 Nonsense feathered with soft and delicate phrases and pointed with pathetic accent.